ziglang/www.ziglang.org/content/learn/getting-started.en.md

 ## Tagged release or nightly build?
-Zig has not yet reached v1.0 and the current release cycle is tied to new releases of LLVM, which have a ~6 mont cadence.
+Zig has not yet reached v1.0 and the current release cycle is tied to new releases of LLVM, which have a ~6 months cadence.
 In practical terms, **Zig releases tend to be far apart and quickly become stale given the current speed of development**.

-While the ultimate choice is yours, **we encourage you to download a nightly build** mainly because that way it will be easier for you to get help: most of the community and sites like [ziglearn.org](https://ziglearn.org) track the master branch for the reasons stated above.
+For the purpose of trying Zig out **we encourage you to download a nightly build**, mainly because that way it will be easier for you to get help: most of the community and sites like [ziglearn.org](https://ziglearn.org) track the master branch for the reasons stated above.

 This will not be true forever, for example some projects like [river](https://github.com/ifreund/river) decided to sitck to a tagged release, so keep that in mind for the future, especially if you start your own Zig project at which point stability